Skip to content

 Flashlight During Power Outage

-In the event of a sudden power outage, it can be beneficial to rely on self-generated electricity.
+When a power outage suddenly plunges everything into darkness, it can be beneficial to have access to self-generated electricity.
 Photo: Getty Images / shironagasukujira

 Share article

-In Germany, power outages are relatively rare.
+Power outages are relatively rare in Germany.
 According to figures from the Federal Network Agency in 2022, they last on average only about 12.2 minutes per year.
 However, in an emergency, having your own power supply can be crucial.
-Those who want to be on the safe side can generate or store their own electricity in case of an emergency.
-However, the larger the scope of self-sufficiency, the more expensive and complicated it becomes.
+Those who want to be on the safe side can generate or store electricity themselves in case of an emergency.
+But the rule is: The larger the scope of self-sufficiency, the more expensive and complicated it becomes.

 Minimal Solution: Small Energy Storage for Small Devices